 A concert hall is a building with a stage and an auditorium that is used for performances.
 The performance can range from plays, musicals, orchestras, ballet, to operas.
 Concert halls may at times be used for other activities other than performances.
+The largest concert hall in the United States is the LDS Conference Center in Salt Lake City, Utah.
 The following are the largest concert halls in Canada.

 The Largest Concert Halls in Canada

 Place des Arts has a seating capacity of 2,900 people.
 The theatre is located in Montreal and is the biggest cultural and artistic complex in Canada.
 The first part of the complex was opened on September 21, 1963, and the other theatres were added with time.
 In 1992, the Musee d'art Contemporain de Montreal, a Museum featuring contemporary art, was added to the complex.
 The complex consists of six halls which include Montreal Symphony House which has 1,900 seats, theatre Maisonneuve-with 1,453 seats, theatre Jean-Duceppe, Cinquieme Salle, studio-theatre, and Salle Wilfrid-Pelletier which has 2,982 seats.
 The Salle Wilfrid-Pelletier hall is the largest in seating capacity and is used for various large-scale presentations and gatherings.
 The facility also has shops, rehearsal halls, an esplanade with fountains and water cascades, and is connected to an underground mall.
 The Festival International de Jazz de Montreal is usually held at the esplanade during the summer.

 The Orpheum - Vancouver, British Columbia